ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 The Matchmaker

 Every translation app uses AI.
-ScribeShadow does something that, as far as I can tell, nobody else is doing: it matches each language with its strongest AI model.
+ScribeShadow does something that, as far as I can tell, nobody else is doing.
+It matches each language with its strongest AI model.

 This sounds like a small technical detail.
 It isn’t.